songgc/display-advertising-challenge/README.md

 Dependencies and requirements
 -----------------------------
-Please note that the code was written for my personal learning and practice in new features of Java 8 and Python 3.4 in Ubuntu 14.04, the code cannot be run in early versions of these two languages or other OSs.
-Compatibility is not a metric here.
+Please note that the code was written for my personal learning and practice in new features of Java 8 and Python 3.4 in Ubuntu 14.04.
+The code cannot be run in early versions of these two languages or other OSs.
+Compatibility is not considered here.

 * Java 8
 * Python 3.4